bitcointranscripts/bitcointranscripts/bitcoin-magazine/bitcoin-explained/hashcash-and-bit-gold.md

 Speaker 1: 00:09:30

 No it's a fine example but it shows that as soon as you give me the right answer, I can very quickly verify that, yes, these two numbers multiply to this total.

-Speaker 0: 00:09:38

-Actually, I

-Speaker 1: 00:09:38

-think you didn't have to find prime numbers, it's just modular prime number.
+Actually, I think you didn't have to find prime numbers, it's just modular prime number.

 Speaker 0: 00:09:43